ScottPlot/ScottPlot/dev/API-Plot.md

 ## SetCulture()

-**Summary:** Set the culture to use for number-to-string converstion for tick labels of all axes
+**Summary:** Set the culture to use for number-to-string converstion for tick labels of all axes.

 **Parameters:**
 * `Globalization.CultureInfo` culture